Professor Eureta Rosenberg

 Qualifications: B.Med.Sc (UFS); B.Med.Sc.Hons (UFS); M.Med.Sc (UFS); B.A.Hons (Rhodes); MEd Environmental Education (Rhodes); PhD Environmental Education (Rhodes University)

 Prof Rosenberg is the Chair of Environment and Sustainability Education and Director of the Environmental Learning Research Centre at Rhodes University.
-Her qualifications include an M.Sc. in Medical Science (Hematology), an Honours in Psychology and an M.Ed. in Education.
+Her qualifications include an M.Sc. in Medical Science (Hematology), an Honours in Psychology and a Masters in Education with a focus on Environmental Education.
 Her PhD, which she obtained in 1995 as Eureta Janse van Rensburg, focussed on transformative research methodology.
-Her other scholarly interests include evaluation that supports organisational learning; strategic planning; ethics of care; green work and learning and skills for sustainability.
+Her other scholarly interests include evaluation that supports organisational learning; strategic planning; research ethics suitable for a diversity of research traditions; skills for sustainability and green work and learning.
 She has worked in these and other areas both as academic (1991-2000 and again from September 2016) and as independent consultant (2001-2016).

-Prof Rosenberg collaborates with Wits University’s Centre for Research in Education and Labour (REAL) to coordinate a Green Skills Systems Building Programme in South Africa, focussed on building the capacity of government, employers and education institutions to plan and provide for skills for an inclusive, greener economy and a sustainable, just society.
-This programme has resulted in a number of research reports and skills planning resources ((www.greenskills.co.za).
+Prof Rosenberg collaborated with Wits University’s Centre for Research in Education and Labour (REAL) to coordinate a Green Skills Systems Building Programme in South Africa, focussed on the capacity of government, employers and education institutions to plan and provide for skills for an inclusive, greener economy and an environmentally sustainable, just society.
+This programme has resulted in a number of research reports and skills planning resources.

-In 2018 Eureta was awarded a research chair in Monitoring and Evaluation in a SETA Environment, supported by Sector Education and Training Authorities (SETAs) and the Department of Higher Education and Training.
-Her other evaluation projects include developing Participatory Monitoring, Evaluation, Reflection and Learning frameworks for natural resource management and resilience building programmes, working with partners like the Association of Water and Rural Development (AWARD) in the Limpopo Province, and Tsitsa project implemented by Rhodes University and the Department of Environmental Affairs in the Eastern Cape.
+In 2018-2020 Eureta led a research programme in Monitoring and Evaluation in a SETA Environment, supported by Sector Education and Training Authorities (SETAs) and the Department of Higher Education and Training.
+Her other evaluation projects include developing Participatory Monitoring, Evaluation, Reflection and Learning frameworks for natural resource management and resilience building programmes, working with partners like the Association of Water and Rural Development (AWARD) in the Limpopo Province, and Tsitsa project implemented by Rhodes University and the Department of Environmental Affairs, Forestry and Fisheries in the Eastern Cape.
+Her most recent collaboration with organisations to think through evaluation systems that support learning and transformation, is with South African National Parks (SANParks), focussing on its strategic adaptive management trajectory and a review of park management plans.

-Prof Rosenberg supervises M.Ed. and PhD students in these and related research areas.
-She also serves as the editor-in-chief of the Southern African Journal of Environmental Education (www.ajol.info).
-She supports her academic home, Rhodes University, by serving on the Institutional Planning Committee.
+Prof Rosenberg supervises M.Ed. and PhD students and Post-Doctoral Fellows in these and related research areas.
+She is a member of the Environmental Education Association of Southern Africa’s Council and the editor-in-chief of the Southern African Journal of Environmental Education.
+At her academic home, Rhodes University, she serves as the Deputy Dean of the Education Faculty, Chair of the Education Faculty Research Ethics Committee, Chair of the Rhodes University Ethical Standards Committee, and member of the Institutional Planning Committee.

 Her publications list can be accessed at https://orcid.org/0000-0001-7421-7120.